eclipse-tractusx/ssi-credential-issuer/docs/architecture/Architecture Constraints.md

-# Architecture Constraints
+# Architecture Constraints Documentation

+## Overview

+The following document outlines the architecture constraints for the SSI Credential Issuer App.
+This App serves as a central point for credential handling, including creation, revocation, and expiration management.
+The constraints outlined in this document are intended to guide the development and deployment of the system to ensure it meets the specified requirements and adheres to the defined standards.

-## General
+## General Constraints

-- The SSI Credential Issuer is a central API for the handling of credentials.
-It handles the wallet communication for the creation and revocation of credentials of the issuer and holder.
-Another purpose is the expiry handling and automatic revocation of already expired credentials.
-There is no plan to implement an UI at the current stage.

-- Run anywhere: can be deployed as a docker image, e. g. on Kubernetes (platform-independent, cloud, on prem or local).
+### System Purpose

+- **Credential Management**: The SSI Credential Issuer App is designed to manage digital credentials, handling tasks such as creation, revocation, and automatic expiration of credentials for both issuers and holders.
+- **Communication**: The App facilitates communication with wallets, enabling the management of credentials.
+- **No User Interface (UI)**: The current development plan does not include the implementation of a user interface.
+However an user interface interaction got implemented as part of the portal project.

+### Deployment

+- **Run Anywhere**: The system is designed to be containerized and deployable as a Docker image.
+This ensures it can run on various platforms, including cloud environments, on-premises infrastructure, or locally.
+- **Platform-Independent**: The application is platform-independent, capable of running on Kubernetes or similar orchestration platforms.

-## Developer
+## Developer Constraints

+### Open Source Software

-- OpenSource software first - FOSS licenses approved by the eclipse foundation has to be used.
-It could represent the initial set that the CX community agrees on to regulate the content contribution under FOSS licenses.
+- **FOSS Licenses**: All software used must be open-source, with licenses approved by the Eclipse Foundation.
+These licenses form the initial set agreed upon by the CX community to regulate content contributions.

-- Coding guidelines for FE and BE are defined and are to be followed for all portal related developments.

-- Apache License 2.0 - Apache License 2.0 is one of the approved licenses which should be used to respect and guarantee Intellectual property (IP).
+- **Apache License 2.0**: The Apache License 2.0 is selected as the approved license to respect and guarantee intellectual property rights.

-- Code Analysis, Linting and Code Coverage - Consistent style increases readability and maintainability of the code base.
-Hence, we use analyzers to enforce consistency and style rules.
-We enforce the code style and rules in the CI to avoid merging code that does not comply with standards.
+### Development Standards

+- **Coding Guidelines**: Defined coding guidelines for frontend (FE) and backend (BE) development must be followed for all portal-related developments.
+- **Consistency Enforcement**: Code analysis tools, linters, and code coverage metrics are used to enforce coding standards and maintain a consistent style.
+These standards are enforced through the Continuous Integration (CI) process to prevent the merging of non-compliant code.

-## Code analysis, linting and code coverage
+## Code Analysis and Security

-As part of the standard reviews, following code analysis and security checks have been executed:

-- SonarCloud Code Analysis
-- Thread Modelling Analysis
+To ensure code quality and security, the following analyses and checks are performed during standard reviews:

+### Code Quality Checks

+- **SonarCloud Code Analysis**: Automated code review tool to detect code quality issues.
+- **Code Linting**: Tools to enforce coding style and detect syntax errors.
+- **Code Coverage**: Metrics to ensure a sufficient percentage of the codebase is covered by automated tests.

+### Security Checks

+- **Thread Modelling Analysis**: Assessment of potential security threats and vulnerabilities.
-- Static Application Security Testing (SAST)
+- **Static Application Security Testing (SAST)**: Analysis of source code for security vulnerabilities.
-- Dynamic Application Security Testing (DAST)
+- **Dynamic Application Security Testing (DAST)**: Testing of the application in its running state to find security vulnerabilities.
-- Secret Scans
+- **Secret Scans**: Detection of sensitive information such as passwords or API keys in the codebase.
-- Software Composition Analysis (SCA)
+- **Software Composition Analysis (SCA)**: Evaluation of open-source components for security risks.
-- Container Scans
+- **Container Scans**: Analysis of Docker container images for vulnerabilities.
-- Infrastructure as Code (IaC)
+- **Infrastructure as Code (IaC)**: Analysis of infrastructure definitions for security and compliance.

 ## NOTICE